namu00/VerilogHDL-TB_Generator/README.md

 + ### Usage
 >  __PLEASE FOLLOW RULES BELLOW__
-> 1. Do not Designate Groups in Wavdrom.
+> 1. Do NOT Designate Groups in Wavdrom.
 > 2. Split Input/Output Signals Using "{ }" in Wavedrom.
 > 3. Please Match the __*Signal Names in JSON*__ With __*module.v*__.
 > 4. Please Keep Argument Sequence.